doughodson/OpenEaaglesExamples/Readme.txt

    mainPuzzle2  -- Another problem solver example (15 block puzzle)

-   mainTerrain

-   mainx9       -- General example application (and test) program

-   mainy1       -- Simple flight simulation program; and generates a sample
-                   data recorder (use -f recordTest.edl) that can be read by the 'testRecordRead' application.

    mainSim1     -- A very simple simulation built with and only with Eaagles classes

    mainSim2     -- Same as mainSim1 except multiple vehicles flying routes